MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEventAttachment.md

 Use this API to add an attachment to an existing event.
 This operation limits the size of the attachment you can add to under 3 MB.
 If an organizer adds an attachment to a meeting event, the organizer can subsequently update the event to send the attachment and update the event for each attendee as well.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserEventAttachment](/powershell/module/Microsoft.Graph.Calendar/New-MgUserEventAttachment?view=graph-powershell-1.0)

 ## SYNTAX